kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/README.md

 ## 📖 Overview

-**LinkedIn Playwright MCP** is a Model Context Protocol (MCP) server that brings LinkedIn job search automation directly into your AI assistant conversations.
+**LinkedIn Posts Hunter MCP** is a Model Context Protocol (MCP) server that brings LinkedIn job search automation directly into your AI assistant conversations.
 It uses Playwright to interact with LinkedIn, search for posts, track applications, and manage your job hunt all through natural language commands in Claude or other MCP-compatible AI assistants.

 ### Why is this useful?